dropdog/docs/docs/development.md

  - Check the library popularity on its official repository.
 Avoid libraries with no traffic at all.
  - If multiple release sources (eg packagist, apt-get etc) are available for the library prefer Github which is most of the times the development source.
  - Always use a release of a library (if available) and not a generic branch.
+ - If a library needs to be loaded with composer add it without the helper module [composer_manager](https://www.drupal.org/project/composer_manager) but with core composer.

 ### Text formats and WYSIWYG editor